tholok97/imt3005-project-cicd/README.md

 * Article about testing of control-repos: <https://www.example42.com/2017/12/18/beaker_with_vagrant_and_docker/>
 * beaker-puppet docs: <https://www.rubydoc.info/gems/beaker-puppet>
 * Issue corresponding to some installation trouble I ran in to: <https://tickets.puppetlabs.com/browse/BKR-821>
-* Issue corersponding to some runtime trouble I ran in to: <https://tickets.puppetlabs.com/browse/BKR-1530>
+* Issue corresponding to some runtime trouble I ran in to: <https://tickets.puppetlabs.com/browse/BKR-1530>
 * Issue corresponding to an issue I had with a plugin: <https://github.com/puppetlabs/beaker-puppet_install_helper/issues/45>
 * Project that solves testing of control-repos: <https://github.com/dylanratcliffe/onceover#nodesets>
   * Article about above project: <https://puppet.com/blog/use-onceover-start-testing-rspec-puppet>